New Zealand fernbird: Place in Māori culture

 Māori revered the fernbird as an "oracle" or "wise bird" (Manu tohu).
 The calls of the bird were interpreted as heralding success or failure in daily activities such as fishing, but on a more serious level they could also portend prosperity and health or disaster and death.

 Conservation status

 Although the population is in decline, it is considered by the IUCN as a species of Least Concern.
+According to the most recent Conservation status of birds in Aotearoa New Zealand, the subspecies have the following threat status: